HandsOnDataViz/book/docs/HandsOnDataViz.md

 suddenly disappear?
 Was it a hoax?

-Although the chart in Figure <a href="#fig:us-income-chart2">2</a> is technically accurate, it misleads readers.
+Although the chart in Figure <a href="#fig:us-income-chart2">2</a> is technically accurate, it intentionally misleads readers.
 Look closely at the labels in the vertical axis.
 The distance between the first and second figures ($1,000 to $10,000) is the same as the distance between the second and the third ($10,000 to $100,000), but those jumps represent very different amounts of money ($9,000 versus $90,000).
 That’s because this chart was constructed with a [logarithmic scale](https://en.wikipedia.org/wiki/Logarithmic_scale), which is most appropriate for showing exponential growth.
 You may recall seeing logarithmic scales during the early months of the Covid pandemic, when